zph/git-pairing/README.md

 addresses, and partner initials into the git config.
 Feel free to update these as well if the defaults do not suit your fancy.

+### Git-Pairing Command Prompt

+git-pairing can display the pairing partners configured for a project on the command line along with other useful information when in a git repo.

+Executing `git pair --prompt` adds this feature.
+* shell script is copied to your home directory
+* adds a line to your .bash_profile/.bashrc to source a shell script and set your PS1 to the __git_pairing_prompt() function
+  * `source ~/.git-pairing-prompt.sh`
+  * `export PS1="\[$(__git_pairing_prompt)\] "`
+* shell script and bash_profile have default behavior that can easily be customized by simply editing these default entries

+This allows users to keep track of important info when you are in a git repo.

 # Known Issues